finbourne/lusid-sdk-java/sdk/docs/ChartOfAccountsApi.md

     oauth2.setAccessToken("YOUR ACCESS TOKEN");

     ChartOfAccountsApi apiInstance = new ChartOfAccountsApi(defaultClient);
-    String scope = "scope_example"; // String | The scope of the chart of accounts.
+    String scope = "scope_example"; // String | The scope of the Chart of Accounts.
-    String code = "code_example"; // String | The code of the chart of accounts.
+    String code = "code_example"; // String | The code of the Chart of Accounts.
 Together with the scope this uniquely identifies              the Chart of Accounts.
     List<String> requestBody = ["AccountCode1","AccountCode2"]; // List<String> | The codes of the accounts to delete.
     String deleteMode = "Soft"; // String | The delete mode to use (defaults to 'Soft'). try {